Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase1-Week2/ROS_specialization/1) ROS COMMUNICATION/README.md

 ## TASK 3

+You will be using implementing the previous taks here.
 Using Subscriber and Publisher you need to make the turle reach a specific goal as shown below.

 [simplescreenrecorder-2023-06-03_11.52.54.webm](https://github.com/Robotics-Club-IIT-BHU/Robotics-Camp-2023/assets/120899038/1f50fc1c-699f-4836-97da-f5f101df5be0)

+Create a zip file containing the code and video for submission.
 ### Deadline for submission is 4th JUNE EOD.